AI Privacy in the Age of Acceleration

 May 19, 2025

 AI privacy shares deep roots with the broader concept of data privacy.
-Data privacy, also referred to as information privacy, centers on the idea that individuals should maintain authority over their own personal information.
-This includes having the right to determine how their data is gathered, stored, and used by organizations.
-However, while data privacy has been a long-standing concern, the rise of artificial intelligence has significantly reshaped how it's perceived and applied, introducing new complexities and considerations.
+Data privacy, or information privacy, revolves around the principle that individuals must have control of their own personal data.
+This involves having the right to decide how their data is collected, stored, and utilized by organizations.
+But whereas data privacy has long been an issue, the development of artificial intelligence has dramatically redefined the way it's thought and implemented, adding new dynamics and implications.

 This blog explores the evolving landscape of AI privacy—a critical consideration as businesses and governments embrace intelligent systems to transform operations, decision-making, and engagement, while managing the myriad privacy risks inherent in these technologies.